lachrist/otiluke/README.md

 Go to `about:preferences`, at the bottom of the *General* menu, click on *Settings...*.
 Tick the checkbox *Manual proxy configuration* and *Use this proxy server for all protocols*.
 The *HTTP Proxy* field should be *localhost* and the *Port* field should refer to the port to which is the proxy is listening.
+Make sure that loopback addresses such as `localhost` and `127.0.0.1` are not present in the field *No Proxy for*.

 <img src="img/firefox-proxy.png" align="center" title="Firefox's proxy settings"/>